cowrie/cowrie/README.md

 * Fake filesystem with the ability to add/remove files.
 A full fake filesystem resembling a Debian 5.0 installation is included
 * Possibility of adding fake file contents so the attacker can 'cat' files such as /etc/passwd.
 Only minimal file contents are included
 * Session logs stored in an [UML Compatible](http://user-mode-linux.sourceforge.net/)  format for easy replay with original timings
-* Kippo saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection
+* Cowrie saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection

 ## Requirements